Bark Beetles

 - If there are still some green needles on the tree, it is likely the larvae are still in the tree.

-- If all the needles are brown and the bark on the tree is heavily pecked by birds, it is likely the larvae is gone.
+- If all the needles are brown and the bark on the tree is heavily pecked by birds, it is possible the larvae is gone.

 - After you cut the tree down, look for the blue stain on the wood as you cut it into sections.
 The beetles carry a fungus which dyes the wood blue in color.
 This is an indicator of where the beetle has attacked, or larvae is living in the tree.
 I cut 10 feet further than the stained area each way.
 I consider all of that wood as infected.
 I also look for signs of the beetle in portions of the tree that don’t have the stain, to ensure complete eradication.
 However, to be safe, you can consider all the wood in the tree as infected.